exercism/python/exercises/concept/mecha-munch-management/.docs/instructions.md

 # Instructions

-Mecha Munch™, a local grocery shopping automation company has just hired you to work on their ordering app.
+Mecha Munch™, a local shopping automation company has just hired you to work on their ordering app.
 Your team is tasked with building an MVP (_[minimum viable product][mvp]_) that manages all the basic shopping cart activities, allowing users to add, remove, and sort their grocery orders.
 Thankfully, a different team is handling all the money and check-out functions!